Free Walking Sightseeing Tour #1 in Namur, Belgium

 Arsenal

-The Namur arsenal is a long 100 -meter building, located on the sambre, in Namur (Belgium).
-Built at the end of the 17th century, it served as a university restaurant at the University of Namur.
-It is listed as a major heritage of Wallonia.
+The Arsenal de Namur is a 100-metre-long building on the banks of the Sambre River in Namur, Belgium.
+Built at the end of the 17th century, it serves as a university restaurant for the University of Namur.
+It is listed as a major heritage site in Wallonia.

 Wikipedia: Arsenal de Namur (FR)